zoma00/PostgreSQL-Facility-Management-Queries/README.md

 ## How to Use

 1. Clone this repository to your local machine.
-2. Open the `sql_test.sql` file in your PostgreSQL environment.
+2. Open the `assessmenttest2.sql` file in your PostgreSQL environment.
 3. Execute the queries against your database to see the results.

 ---